-The Hyundai A-League commenced in 2005 and Adelaide United quickly emerged as a dominant force in the competition.
-The Club was crowned inaugural Premiers, and set several records.
-These included the fastest ever goal (Louis Brain - 13 seconds), three top 10 goals of the season (Shengqing Qu) and best away record (8 wins, 1 draw, 2 losses).
+The Reds quickly emerged as a dominant force in the Hyundai A-League and were crowned inaugural Premiers, and set several records.
+These included the fastest ever goal (Louis Brain – 13 seconds), three top 10 goals of the season (Shengqing Qu) and best away record (8 wins, 1 draw, 2 losses).
 During the 2006/07 season, the Reds reached the Grand Final and finished as runners-up to Melbourne Victory.
 United missed the finals series in the 2007/08 campaign, but began its second AFC Champions League journey to great success, topping the group to progress to the knockout phase.

 Adelaide United’s 2008/09 campaign saw the Reds qualify for the 2008 AFC Champions League following a mesmerising cup run to surface on the international stage.
 As a result of making the final, Adelaide competed in the prestigious FIFA Club World Cup in Japan where the Club secured a commendable 5th place and the FIFA Fair Play Award.
 Adelaide would also finish the domestic season with a second Hyundai A-League Grand Final appearance.

 In the 2010/11 season, Adelaide United bounced back from finishing bottom the previous season, playing a free-scoring brand of football, to finish third on the table.
 However, the Reds suffered a heartbreaking 3-2 home loss to Gold Coast United in the second week of the finals.

 The season also saw Adelaide claim its first Johnny Warren medallist in Marcos Flores (awarded to the best player in the league), as well as a first Hyundai A-League Golden Boot winner in striker Sergio van Dijk, who bagged 16 goals at the end of the regular season.
 United made the top six in the 2012/13 and 2013/14 seasons before bowing out of the first round of the finals.

 In the 2014/15 season Adelaide ended its silverware drought by lifting the maiden Westfield FFA Cup under Head Coach Josep Gombau, following a 1-0 win over Perth Glory in the final at Coopers Stadium.
-The Reds subsequently finished third in the regular season, but was eliminated in the semi-finals.
+The Reds subsequently finished third in the regular season, but eliminated in the semi-finals.